 “Then you can name it whatever you want.
 But I personally would love the name Ji-Eun or Eun-ji”

 “Why?
 What about Eun-ji?”

 “I don’t know.
 I just like it somehow.
 It sounds nice.
+It’s simple, kinda common, but still pretty.
 And doesn’t it mean something like ‘wise’ or something?”

 “How should I know,” Stephanie chuckled.

 “Anyway, that’s what I’d name her… if it’s a girl of course.
 Promise me we’re going to name her that if it’s a girl.
 It’s simple and nice.”

 “And what if it isn’t a girl?”

 “I just really want to have a daughter named Eunji, okay?”
 Jinwon laughed.
 “It seems cute.”

 “You won’t be giving her an English name?”
 Sunny asked.
 “I mean after all, you’re more comfortable in English.”

 “No, no… I want her to be more Korean than American,” Stephanie said.
 “At least more like Jinwon anyway…,” she thought.